 For added impact, you may want to lead each job description with your most important contribution.

 If space allows, you can also insert a quote here from someone you worked with about your value to the company.

 [More tips for the Professional Experience section in Part 5 of this series.]

-Add in relevant professional affiliations/associations, and your specific contributions, if noteworthy.
+Add in below Education any relevant professional affiliations/associations, and your specific contributions, if noteworthy.

 If you’ve received any notable and relevant awards, add them here, too.